jkelin/spa-prod/README.md

 - It does not add proper security headers including CSP
 - It does not inject configuration

-### Deploy static files to S3, expose through CloudFront
+### Why not deploy static files to S3, expose through CloudFront?

 TODO

+### Is SPA-PROD safe to use without reverse proxy?

+No. SPA-PROD does not handle SSL termination, Node.js is subpar for applications facing internet directly.
+No effort has been done in SPA-PROD to prevent DDOS attacks (reverse proxy handles those) and heavy optimization.